readytensor/rt_vsdv_forecasting_datasets/README.md

 #### Description

 The Sunspots dataset consists of observations of the number of sunspots on the Sun, recorded each month.
 It spans the time period from January 1749 to December 1983, providing a long-term view of solar activity.
+The original monthly frequency dataset is aggregated to quarterly frequency in this project.

 Sunspots are temporary phenomena on the Sun's photosphere that appear as spots darker than the surrounding areas.
 They are regions of reduced surface temperature caused by concentrations of magnetic field flux that inhibit convection.
 Sunspots usually appear in pairs of opposite magnetic polarity.
 Their number varies according to the approximately 11-year solar cycle.